mbalsara/crm/docs/EMPLOYEE_SCHEMA_DESIGN.md

     AND e.tenant_id = :tenant_id
     AND e.row_status = 0
 )
--- Insert accessible companies for each ancestor INSERT INTO employee_accessible_companies (employee_id, company_id, rebuilt_at)
+-- Insert accessible customers for each ancestor INSERT INTO employee_accessible_customers (employee_id, customer_id, rebuilt_at)
-SELECT DISTINCT h.ancestor_id, ec.company_id, NOW()
+SELECT DISTINCT h.ancestor_id, ec.customer_id, NOW()
 FROM hierarchy h
-JOIN employee_companies ec ON ec.employee_id = h.descendant_id;
+JOIN employee_customers ec ON ec.employee_id = h.descendant_id;
 ```

 **How it works:**

 1. Start with each employee as their own "ancestor" (self-reference)
 2. Recursively follow manager→employee relationships to find all descendants
-3. For each ancestor, collect all companies assigned to any descendant
+3. For each ancestor, collect all customers assigned to any descendant
 4. Insert distinct (employee, company) pairs

 ### Example